 Brittany Marshall, Psy.D., NSCP, is the Chapter I Co-Representative and a school psychologist for the Vestal Central School District.
 She earned her Psy.D. from Western Kentucky University with a specialization in Autism Spectrum Disorders.
 Dr. Marshall has worked in a variety of settings including public schools, the Kelly Autism Program, and the Western Kentucky University Psychology Training Clinic.
 Dr. Marshall is currently receiving post-doc supervision to become a Licensed Psychologist.
 She can be reached at firstname.lastname@example.org.

-Moira Mascelli, MS Ed/CAS, BCBA is the Chapter J Representative for the counties of Albany, Columbia, Rensselaer, Schenectady, and Schoharie.
+Moira Mascelli is the Assistant Conference Coordinator.
+Moira has been serving on the board since 2015.
+Moira is a NYS certified school psychologist, as well as a Nationally Certified School Psychologist (NCSP) and Board Certified Behavior Analyst (BCBA).
 Moira earned her graduate degree in School Psychology from the College of Saint Rose in 2010.
 She additionally earned an advanced graduate certificate in Applied Behavior Analysis from the Sage Graduate School in 2016.
-Moira works as a Behavior Specialist for the City School District of Albany.
-Moira is a Therapeutic Crisis Intervention for Schools (TCIS) trainer, as well as a Level 1 Certified Trauma Practitioner-Education.
+Moira is a school psychologist in the Bethlehem Central School District.
+She is a Therapeutic Crisis Intervention for Schools (TCIS) trainer, as well as a Level 1 Certified Trauma Practitioner-Education and has trained staff in crisis prevention and intervention, and oversees the Child Study Team process in her building.
 Her professional interests include mental health, cognitive assessment, and functional behavior assessment and intervention planning.
-Moira can be reached at Moira.Mascelli@nyasp.org.
+Moira can be reached at email@example.com.

 Natalie Partyka is a Chapter J Co-Representative (Albany, Schenectady, Rensselaer Columbia, and Schoharie Counties).
 Natalie received her M.S. in School Psychology from The College of Saint Rose in 2003.
 Natalie has worked in two preschool and school age non-profit settings before accepting a job in a school district, where she is serving her 12thyear working with kindergarten through 5thgrade age students.
 Her professional interests include Response to Intervention (RTI), including running Instructional Support Team meetings, collecting and inputting data and Positive Behavioral Interventions and Supports (PBIS).
 Last year Natalie served on a district committee for learning about Adverse Childhood Experiences (ACES) which she will implement in her building this year.
 She can be reached at Natalie.Partyka@nyasp.org.